 - --Your child does not urinate in more than 8 hours

-- -- Crying produces no tears.
+- --Crying produces no tears.

 - --The mouth becomes dry rather than moist.

 - --Any blood appears in the diarrhea

 - --Severe abdominal cramps occur.

-- --Diarrhea becomes severe (a bowel movement every hour for more than 8 hours)
+- --The diarrhea becomes severe (such as a bowel movement every hour for more than 8 hours)

-- --The diarrhea is watery and your child vomits the clear fluids three or more times.
+- -- The diarrhea is watery and your child vomits the clear fluids three or more times.

 - --Your child becomes dizzy with standing.

 - --Your child starts acting very sick.